bcmichael/RNMR-Docs/docs/command/full_command.md

 `PROG` prints the identity of the program (RNMRA or RNMRP) and the modification time of the corresponding file to the console.
 ## PROJ
-Calculate projection of blocked 2D record
+Calculate projection of 2D data

 Category: Data Manipulation

 Format: `PROJ` rec slice

-Defaults: current 1
+Defaults: rrec 1

 Description:
-`PROJ` calculates a one dimensional projection of a two dimensional slice of a blocked record.
-Each point in the projection will be set to the sum of the values at that point across all of the blocks.
-If no record is specified RNMR will prompt for it with the current read record as a default.
-The selected record must be a blocked record.
+`PROJ` calculates a one dimensional projection of a two dimensional slice of a [blocked record](synatx#blocked_records).
+Each point in the projection will be set to the sum of the values at that point along direction 2.

-The last parameter, slice specifies which 2D slice of a 3D or 4D source record should be included.
-If the source record has only two dimensions, slice must be 1.
-If slice is omitted RNMR will not prompt for it and will use the first slice.
+If no [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
+If no [slice](syntax#slice) is specified RNMR will not prompt for it and will calculate the profile of the first 2D slice of the record.
-Note that the current mapping of dimensions to directions (as displayed and set by `DIRB`) will affect the selection of which one-dimensional blocks of the record comprise the 2D slice and will thus be used to calculate the projection.
-Slice is interpreted as a linear index over the 3rd/4th dimensions.
 ## PROJB
 Calculate projection of blocked record along a dimension